TOG Foundation

 Read more ...

-Following along the Cotswold Way, she reaches the climax of the walk, Cleeve Hill Common, an unusual setting that sees sheep and walkers happily sharing the landscape with a century-old golf course.
+Cleeve Hill Common, is an unusual setting that sees sheep and walkers happily sharing the landscape with a century-old golf course.
 But the Common offers them all extraordinary views, sweeping along the valley of the Severn Estuary and across to Wales to the distant Brecon Beacons – a satisfying six-mile walk.

 Carpark: Bull Lane Car Park, Winchcombe, Cheltenham, GL54 5HX